angelanne/API-Guide/README.md

 ### Class-based Views
 REST framework provides an APIView class, which subclasses Django's View class.This class works well with the Request instances and also catches exceptions accordingly.

-Let's create a view for adding a new product.
+Let's create a view for viewing products.

 ```sh